TaiveyonShaw/Yuima-ru/README.md

 ## Current Ideas:
 - Add Offerings page/route later but this might be after conversion.
 - Add local storing for language which is done in dark/light mode.
-- Look into sanity for pastor to edit himself.
+- Look into sanity cms for pastor to edit himself. (sanity.io)